Soben/chrislagasse.com/posts/fly-io-with-php-apache.md

 EXPOSE 8080
 ```

-Since we're not using `:80` for our working port, we need to tell Apache to make `:8080` available.
+Since we're not using `:80` for our working port, we need to tell the container to make `:8080` available.

 ## Conclusions

 We'll see.
-I only successfully set this up today, but my site is hosted on Fly.io.
+I don't know how the site will perform on Fly.io yet, or what the costs will be for continued hosting, but it's successfully hosted and rendering on Fly.io.

 I had the added benefit of not needing any write ability on this project.
 I'm using SQLite, but in a read-only capacity.
 The database is compiled separately and stored statically in the database.
-I don't know how the site will perform on Fly.io yet, or what the costs will be for continued hosting.

 **Hope this helps you**.
 It was quite difficult to find sufficient resources regarding PHP and these serverless environments, especially from a more barebones approach like I wanted.